How to Get an Alert for User Logins in WordPress

 • If you want notifications for a specific user, you can get alerts whenever they log in.

-Create the User Login Alert for One WordPress Site
+Create the User Login Alert for Your WordPress Sites

 • Action: This is the trigger for the alert.
 We should enter “User Logged In”.